zsolt-nagy/react-prioritization-app/README.md

 ## Dependencies

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- We used the component library [ReactStrap](https://reactstrap.github.io/?path=/story/home-installation--page).